aurielfournier/CV/PDF_CV.md

 - 1 - **Fournier, A.M.V.**, Shieldcastle, M.C., Fries, A.C. and Bump, J.K.
 2013  _Developing a morphometric model to predict the sex of Virginia Rails (Rallus limicola)_ **The Wildlife Society Bulletin** 27: 881-886 [pdf link](http://www.researchgate.net/publication/258931344_A_Morphometric_Model_to_Predict_the_Sex_of_Virginia_Rails_%28Rallus_limicola%29) doi:10.1002/wsb.323

-- a - *In Review* Butler, C.J., **Fournier, A.M.V.**, Wilson, Jennifer K. Using Multiple Stable Isotopes to Investigate Migratory Connectivity in Yellow Rails, LeConte's Sparrows, and Sedge Wrens.

-- b - *In Review* **Fournier, A.M.V.**, Krementz, D.G.
+- a - *In Review* **Fournier, A.M.V.**, Krementz, D.G.
 Nocturnal Distance sampling All-Terrain Vehicle Surveys for Non-Breeding Rails

 # Honors